-FORM NYC-62 - Application for Automatic Extension is an application for a six-month extension of time to file an Unincorporated Business Tax Return.
-File Form NYC-62 on or before the due date of the return.
+FORM NYC-EXT - Application for Automatic 6-month Extension of Time to File Business Tax Return.
+File Form NYC-EXT on or before the due date of the return.

 FORM NYC-113 - Unincorporated Business Tax Claim for Credit or Refund is used to claim a refund of Unincorporated Business Tax.